Liability

 Liabilities Shown in Financial Statements

 Liabilities are shown on the left-hand side of a vertical balance sheet.
 They would always equal to the assets of a company.
+This is the reason why a balance sheet always tie-up.

 Types of a Liability

 1. Current Liabilities – Also known as short-term liabilities they are payable within 12 months or within the operating cycle of a business.
-Examples – trade creditors, Bills payable, outstanding expenses, bank overdraft etc.
+Examples – trade creditors, bills payable, outstanding expenses, bank overdraft etc.

 2. Non-current Liabilities – Also termed as fixed liabilities they are long-term obligations and the business is not liable to pay these within 12 months.
 Examples – long-term loans, bonds payable, debentures, etc.